 This method is preferable to spraying the spots which may cause more moisture to penetrate into the down.

-Machine washing down
+Machine wash down

 If spot cleaning is insufficient, and the care label permits, proceed with a complete washing.